 Atropine drops are administered in the eye in the conjunctival sac.
 This is the area behind the lower eyelid that allows for movement of the eyeball and eyelids.
 Atropine drops dilate the pupil, which temporarily stops the eye from focusing and allows this function to relax.

-Typically, atropine drops involves just 1 drop in each eye, but exact instructions for your specific case will be given by Dr. Farkas, Dr. Kassalow, and Dr. Resnick and the helpful staff at The Myopia Management Center at Drs.
+Typically, atropine drops involves just 1 drop in each eye, but exact instructions for your specific case will be given by our eye doctors and the helpful staff at Drs.
 Farkas, Kassalow, Resnick & Associates.

 Atropine therapy may be performed daily either by itself or together with Ortho-K or multifocal contact lenses.
 Contact lenses cannot be worn while the drops are applied.
 Doctors advise to wait at least 15 minutes before putting contacts back in the eyes.

 Atropine Therapy For Children